Greg Graham Memorial Scholarship & Peter Connor Book Award

 purchases the bulk of textbooks, and facilitates greater focus on university

 study.
 It also enables students to move away from home and study at a time when otherwise this may not be possible, particularly during drought years and other times of

 The scholarships have the following eligibility criteria:

-- Applicants must be the child or grandchild of:
+- Applicants must be the child/grandchild or nominated employee* of: